 Philadelphia Phillies at Cincinnati Reds

-The Philadelphia Phillies and the Cincinnati Reds meet in game three of a four game set in MLB action from Great American Ballpark on Wednesday night.
+The Philadelphia Phillies and Cincinnati Reds meet Monday in MLB action at Great American Ball Park.

 The Philadelphia Phillies look for a win after splitting their last 10 games.
 The Phillies have scored 13 runs in their last three games and four or more runs in eight of their last 10 games.
 The Philadelphia Phillies have won five of their last eight games when scoring four or more runs.
 Cesar Hernandez leads the Phillies with 143 hits and 57 RBI while Jean Segura and J.T.
 Realmuto have combined for 271 hits and 124 RBI.
 Drew Smyly gets the ball, and he is 2-6 with a 6.95 ERA and 90 strikeouts this season.
 Smyly is 0-0 with a 6.00 ERA and eight strikeouts in his career against the Reds.

 The Cincinnati Reds look for a win after splitting their last eight games.
 The Reds have scored 10 runs in their last three games and four or more runs in six of their last nine games.
 The Cincinnati Reds have won five of their last seven games when scoring four or more runs.
 Eugenio Suarez leads the Reds with 130 hits and 87 RBI while Jose Iglesias and Joey Votto have combined for 246 hits and 91 RBI.
 Anthony DeSclafani gets the ball, and he is 9-7 with a 4.05 ERA and 139 strikeouts this season.
 DeSclafani is 3-1 with a 5.40 ERA and 16 strikeouts in his career against the Phillies.